mozilla/pkipolicy/rootstore/policy.md

 The CRLReason superseded is intended to be used to indicate when:
 *   the certificate subscriber has requested a new certificate to replace an existing certificate; or
-*   the CA obtains reasonable evidence that the validation of domain authorization or control for any fully‐qualified domain name or IP address in the certificate should not be relied upon; or
+*   the CA operator obtains reasonable evidence that the validation of domain authorization or control for any fully‐qualified domain name or IP address in the certificate should not be relied upon; *or*
-*   the CA has revoked the certificate for compliance reasons such as the certificate does not comply with this policy, the CA/Browser Forum's Baseline Requirements, or the CA’s CP or CPS.
+*   the CA operator has revoked the certificate for compliance reasons such as the certificate does not comply with this policy, the CA/Browser Forum's Baseline Requirements, or the CA operator’s CP or CPS.

 Unless the keyCompromise CRLReason is being used, the CRLReason superseded MUST be used when:
-*   the certificate subscriber has requested that their certificate be revoked for this reason; or
+*   the certificate subscriber has requested that their certificate be revoked for this reason; *or*
-*   the CA has revoked the certificate due to domain authorization or compliance issues other than those related to keyCompromise or privilegeWithdrawn.
+*   the CA operator has revoked the certificate due to domain authorization or compliance issues other than those related to keyCompromise or privilegeWithdrawn.

 Otherwise, the superseded CRLReason MUST NOT be used.

 ### 6.2 S/MIME ###

-For any certificate in a hierarchy capable of being used for S/MIME, CAs MUST revoke certificates upon the occurrence of any of the following events:
+For any certificate in a hierarchy capable of being used for S/MIME, CA operators MUST revoke certificates upon the occurrence of any of the following events:

 1. the subscriber indicates that the original certificate request was not authorized and does not retroactively grant authorization;
-2. the CA obtains reasonable evidence that the subscriber’s private key (corresponding to the public key in the certificate) has been compromised or is suspected of compromise;
+2. the CA operator obtains reasonable evidence that the subscriber’s private key (corresponding to the public key in the certificate) has been compromised or is suspected of compromise;
-3. the CA obtains reasonable evidence that the certificate has been used for a purpose outside of that indicated in the certificate or in the CA's subscriber agreement;
+3. the CA operator obtains reasonable evidence that the certificate has been used for a purpose outside of that indicated in the certificate or in the CA operator's subscriber agreement;
-4. the CA receives notice or otherwise becomes aware that a subscriber has violated one or more of its material obligations under the subscriber agreement;
+4. the CA operator receives notice or otherwise becomes aware that a subscriber has violated one or more of its material obligations under the subscriber agreement;
-5. the CA receives notice or otherwise becomes aware of any circumstance indicating that use of the email address in the certificate is no longer legally permitted;
+5. the CA operator receives notice or otherwise becomes aware of any circumstance indicating that use of the email address in the certificate is no longer legally permitted;
-6. the CA receives notice or otherwise becomes aware of a material change in the information contained in the certificate;
+6. the CA operator receives notice or otherwise becomes aware of a material change in the information contained in the certificate;
-7. a determination that the certificate was not issued in accordance with the CA’s Certificate Policy or Certification Practice Statement;
+7. a determination that the certificate was not issued in accordance with the CA operator’s Certificate Policy or Certification Practice Statement;
-8. the CA determines that any of the information appearing in the certificate is not accurate;
+8. the CA operator determines that any of the information appearing in the certificate is not accurate;
-9. the CA ceases operations for any reason and has not arranged for another CA to provide revocation support for the certificate;
+9. the CA operator ceases operations for any reason and has not arranged for another CA operator to provide revocation support for the certificate;
 10. the CA private key used in issuing the certificate is suspected to have been compromised;
-11. such additional revocation events as the CA publishes in its policy documentation; *or*
+11. such additional revocation events as the CA operator publishes in its policy documentation; *or*
 12. the certificate was issued in violation of the then-current version of these requirements.